 The master’s program Media and Political Communication requires English language skills on level B2 GER (Common European Framework of Reference for Languages).
 Proof of these language skills must be provided as part of the application.
 For detailed information on proof certificates and equivalencies, please click here.

-Freie Universität Berlin offers a lot of information for international prospective students on its websites International Students and International Education & Research.
+Freie Universität Berlin offers a lot of information for international prospective students in the prospectus "Meet the World.
+International Student Mobility at Freie Universität" (pdf-file) and on its websites International Students and International Education & Research.
 Further useful information can be found on the homepages of the German National Association for Student Affairs (Deutsches Studentenwerk) and the Berlin Office for Student Affairs (Studentenwerk Berlin).
 The Higher Education Compass provides extensive information on Germany's higher education institutions.
-The German foreign broadcasting service, Deutsche Welle, provides general information on studying in Germany too.
+The German foreign broadcasting service, Deutsche Welle, provides general information on Study in Germany too.